-Under the determination of the Arizona Department of Revenue (AZDOR), applicable licensed contractors and dealers of manufactured housing (mobile homes) may be required to acquire the custom Taxpayer Bond for Contractor, otherwise known as the Contractor Taxpayer Bond.
+Under the determination of the Arizona Department of Revenue (ADOR), applicable licensed contractors and dealers of manufactured housing (mobile homes) may be required to acquire the custom Taxpayer Bond for Contractor, otherwise known as the Contractor Taxpayer Bond.

 At Jet, our team writes the Contractor Taxpayer Bond directly, which allows us to eliminate the middleman and offer you affordable bond prices!

 The Department of Revenue determines the required bond limit by looking at the type of work the contractor or dealer performs.
 For example, general residential contractors will only require a $2,000 bond limit, while bigger specialty projects such as the construction of highways will require a $17,000 bond limit.

 Unlike other companies, our bond rates are never influenced by broker or commission fees.
 Jet’s bond prices are based on a percentage of the bond limit and the personal credit of the applicant.
 Below is an example of Jet’s preferred pricing tier for each of the bond limits.